jenkinsci/robot-plugin/doc/README.md

 0 tests).
 In order to have set build status correctly, you **must** uncheck the checkbox or use `onlyCritical: false` in your pipeline when you call `robot`.

+We are planning of dropping support for Robot Framework 3.x and earlier some time in distant future.

 ### Overall Screenshots